oracle-quickstart/oci-httpd/README.md

 ## How to use this Module
 Each Module has the following folder structure:
-* [root](): Contains a root module which calls bastion, apache_http and load_balancer sub-modules respcetively to create a Apache Http server with load balancer in OCI.
+* [root](): Contains a root module which calls bastion, apache_http and load_balancer sub-modules respectively to create a Apache Http server with load balancer in OCI.
 * [modules](): Contains the reusable code for this module, broken down into one or more modules.
 * [examples](): Contains examples of how to use the modules.